All Episodes

 They're trying to get to the bottom of it.

-The girl's a senior in varsity soccer, see, soccer player, dangerous of soccer, soccer player, and the boy is a football, see, football player, soccer player, football player of innocent game of tug of war, fingers missing.
+Soccer player, dangers of soccer, soccer player, and the boy is a football, see, football player, soccer player, football player, innocent game of tug of war, fingers missing.

-A wonderful Obama would let his imaginary son play tug of war now.
+I wonder if Obama would let his imaginary son play tug of war now.

 Have you ever heard of anything like this?

-And I was wrapping up his interview with Joe Flacco, the winning quarterback of the Super Bowl, and he promoted Christie coming.
+And he was wrapping up his interview with Joe Flacco, the winning quarterback of the Super Bowl.

-I said, Well, I'll stick around, I'll watch this.
+I said, well, I'll stick around.

-And the first, it was a two-part error.
+And the first, it was a two-parter.

 The first part was all fat stuff.

-Uh Christie comes out, starts eating a donut while Letterman's asking him if he ever thinks about going on a diet.
+Christie comes out, starts eating a donut while Letterman's asking him if he ever thinks about going on a diet.

-And Christie says, Yeah, every day.
+And Christie says, yeah, every day.

 And Letterman won't let up.